 Citus DB is an analytics database that modifies and extends PostgreSQL for scalability.
 Users talk to Citus DB's master node as they do with a regular database; and the master node partitions the data and queries across worker nodes in the cluster.
-The specifics of the underlying architecture closely resemble that of Hadoop's.
+The specifics of the underlying architecture closely resemble those of Hadoop.

 In other words, Citus DB combines the SQL expressiveness and performance of relational databases with the scalability and availability of Hadoop, in a single, uniform product.